StefanScherer/basebox-slave/README.md

 Edit the file `./scripts/install-jenkins-server.sh` to change the `smtpHost`

 ### License VMware Workstation
-Log into the basebox-slave machine and enter the license of VMware Workstation.
+Log into the vmware-slave machine and enter the license of VMware Workstation.

 ## Jenkins